 Layouts, alerts and more

 Once you have the basics of OBS and XSplit down, you can start customizing your stream with layouts and custom alerts.
-Two popular toolsets for enhancing the look and feel of your stream are StreamLabs and StreamElements.
+There's a brace of popular toolsets for enhancing the look and feel of your stream are StreamLabs and StreamElements.

 StreamLabs offers a variety of customizable widgets, such as an Alert Box that shows on-screen notifications when viewers do things such as subscribe to your channel or make a donation.
 You can also use StreamLabs to set up Bots that help moderate your chat room.

-How to stream to Twitch from PS4 and Xbox One
+How to stream to Twitch from PS4, PS5, Xbox One and Xbox Series X/S

-If you have a PS4 or Xbox One, you can broadcast directly from your console without having to worry about any external hardware or software.
+If you have a PS4, PS5, Xbox One or Xbox Series X/S, you can broadcast directly from your console without having to worry about any external hardware or software.

-To stream to Twitch on PS4, simply press the DualShock 4's Share button, select Broadcast Gameplay and choose Twitch.
+To stream to Twitch on PS4 or PS5, simply press your controller's Share button, select Broadcast Gameplay and choose Twitch.
 Once you're logged in, you can go live with the push of a button.

-Streaming to Twitch on Xbox One is similarly simple, though you'll have to download the free Twitch app from the Xbox Store before you get started.
+Streaming to Twitch on Xbox One or Xbox Series X/S is similarly simple, though you'll have to download the free Twitch app from the Xbox Store before you get started.
 Once you have the app and are logged in, fire up whichever game you want to stream.
 Then, open the Twitch app and select Broadcast from the main menu.

-Both consoles let you chat with your viewers from your headset, as well as show your face via either the PlayStation Camera or Microsoft's Kinect.
+Both Sony and Microsoft also let you chat with your viewers from your headset, as well as show your face via either the PlayStation Camera or Microsoft's Kinect.
 You won't get to customize the look and feel of your stream the way you can on a PC, but console streaming is a great way to test Twitch's waters and start building your audience.